 Royal Caribbean International claims it’s the leading family cruise line, since its fares are lower than Disney’s, and it caters to every age, providing more facilities than Carnival.
 Freedom-class and the latest Quantum-class ships, among the most popular for families, offer accommodations at all budget levels, from interiors to Royal Family Suites.

-This line has the most age-specific groups in terms of supervised activities and certainly the greatest number of althletic and recreational facilities at sea, from a huge slide and ice-skating rinks, rock-climbing walls, miniature golf courses, the FlowRider, an onboard surfing park; and an iFly skydiving simulator.
+This line has the most age-specific groups in terms of supervised kids activities.
+Look for the greatest number of althletic and recreational facilities at sea, from a huge slide and ice-skating rinks, rock-climbing walls, miniature golf courses, the FlowRider, an onboard surfing park, and an iFly skydiving simulator.

 All public spaces are wheelchair accessible including a wheelchair lift for the pool — a blessing for wheelchair-bound youngsters and grandparents.
 Braille signage is available for public rooms across the fleet and for cabins on a majority of the ships, and service dogs for the blind are welcome.